astongemmy/jada-api/backend/README.md

 - Description: Fetches a list of 10 questions per request, in a dictionary format containing keys and corresponding values.
 Also, this endpoint returns a dictionary of all question categories same as `/categories` endpoint, a total of all questions, as well as the current category.
 - Request Body: None
-- Request Arguments: Optional: `page` Indicates what range of questions should be returned.
+- Request Arguments: Optional: `page` Type: Integer.
+Indicates what range of questions should be returned.
 - Path Variables: None
 - Returns: An object of key/value pairs, including a list of questions, number of total questions, current category and categories dictionary etc.